-From October 2015, the Female Genital Mutilation Act 2003 (as amended by section 74 of the Serious Crime Act 2015) introduced a mandatory reporting duty for all regulated health and social care professionals and teachers in England and Wales.
+The Female Genital Mutilation Act 2003 (as amended by section 74 of the Serious Crime Act 2015) introduced a mandatory reporting duty for all regulated health and social care professionals and teachers in England and Wales.
 Professionals must make a report to the police, if, in the course of their duties:

 - they are informed by a girl under the age of 18 that she has undergone an act of FGM

 - they observe physical signs that an act of FGM may have been carried out on a girl under the age of 18.

 Section 130 of the Social Services and Well-being (Wales) Act 2014 also applies to cases covered by the FGM mandatory reporting duty.
 To comply with both duties, professionals who identify cases falling within the FGM mandatory reporting duty need to make a report to both the police and the local authority.